ordinals-wallet/ordinals-collections/README.md

 # Ordinals Collections
 #### A place for creators &amp; builders to organize ordinal collections!

-## Contributing
+## Getting Started
 ***Artists***

-Format your collection data using the `inscription.json` and `meta.json` format below to be listed on all platforms using the standard!
+Collection creators can format their collection data using the `inscription.json` and `meta.json` format below to be listed on all platforms using the standard!

+All you need to do is create a list of all inscriptions in the format provided below.

 ***Developers***